-If you want a parrot that can show its affection in these ways, these huggable parrots are the most likely to hop onto your shoulder, rest against your neck, and keep you company:
+If you want a parrot that can show its affection in the above ways, these huggable parrots are the most likely to hop onto your shoulder, rest against your neck, and keep you company:

 They have many favorite ways to show affection toward one another and their owners.
-Conures love to preen your hair or beard, and they’re not shy about giving a gentle nip.
+Conures love to preen human hair and beards and aren’t shy about gentle nipping.

 Making noise is another favorite of the conure.
 Over their 20-30 year lifespan, conures make various sounds to express their emotions, including:

-If they feel close enough to an owner, they might regurgitate food as a way of sharing.
+If they feel close enough to you, they might regurgitate food as a way of sharing.

 Native to Peru and Ecuador, parrotlets are among the smallest parrot species.
 They’re the perfect companion for those who live in apartments or with close neighbors, as they’re quiet by nature.

 These little parrots come in various colors and can learn to speak.
-With a 15-20 years lifespan, this pocket parrot has time to form a strong bond with you.
-This species likes to show affection by:
+With a 15-20 year lifespan, this pocket parrot has time to form a strong bond with you.
+This species shows affection by:

-The parrot will need around 2 hours a day of play and love.
+The parrot will need 2-3 hours of out-of-cage play and exercise daily.

 A cockatiel is a medium-sized parrot native to Australia with outgoing personalities and distinct colors.
 Cockatiels love to socialize and show off their personality through:

 Cockatiels are very expressive, showing their affection through various movements and songs.
-Once they develop a strong bond with their owners, they’ll constantly seek your attention.
+Once they bond with their owners, they’ll constantly seek your attention.

-A unique aspect of the cockatiel is the crest atop its head, which is a good indicator of its current mood.
+A unique aspect of the cockatiel is the crest atop its head, which indicates its current mood.
 A pressed-down crest means it’s on guard or hostile; when it’s standing upright, it feels suspicious.

-Cockatiels get nervous in unfamiliar environments but come out of their shells once they’ve had time to adapt.
+Cockatiels get nervous in unfamiliar environments (all parrots are neophobic) but come out of their shells once they’ve had time to adapt.
 Their favorite habit is to mimic sounds from their environment.